UK Tax Strategy

 Planning

 All business transactions, products, client relationships, and counterparties are purely driven by commercial and business needs.
 Accordingly, any tax outcome is consequential.
 Tax review and / or due diligence on business transactions and commercial matters are conducted to identify documentation requirements, tax indemnities and warranties provided (or required) by the Group, and where a choice of [tax] outcome is available, to opine on the most suitable outcome in relation to the proposal.
 The wider Tax control framework incorporates the necessary attention required.
+Where transactions require external advice, due to a customer in a different jurisdiction, or, a complexity nature of a transaction, external advice is sought to protect the Bank’s tax position.

 The Bank in the normal course of its business does not provide any tax advice or direction to its clients, counterparties, or to third party agents.
 Accordingly, any tax planning undertaken by the Group whether on its own corporate affairs, financial and economic products, or other transactions, is limited to choosing only an optimal outcome where a choice of outcomes are available.

 Generally, planning undertaken by Group tax is commensurate with scheduling or forecasting rather than schemes.
-Given this the Group considers itself to be fairly benign on a risk of challenge for tax planning.
+Given this, the Group considers itself to be fairly benign on a risk of challenge for tax planning.

 Risk

 The Group manages its tax risk within the wider Risk Framework and policies of the Group; it has no appetite for unnecessary tax risks, either planned or consequential.
-All tax risks are captured within the Group’s operating model and each business manages its own tax risk matrix with proper engagement with Group Tax, Local Finance, and including use of professional tax advisors as necessary.
+All tax risks are captured within the Group’s operating model, and each business manages its own tax risk matrix with proper engagement with Group Tax, Local Finance, and including use of professional tax advisors as necessary.

 The Group operates a 3 Lines of Defence [3-LoD] Risk model with the Group Tax function residing within the wider Group Finance function, which is a direct support function and Control part of the model.
-Commensurate not only with the complexity of each Business division but also each jurisdiction in which the Group operates, appropriate nexus among Business management, Finance function, Tax function, and external [local] advisors are held at periodic times.
+Commensurate not only with the complexity of each Business division but also each jurisdiction in which the Group operates, appropriate nexus among Business management, Finance function, Tax function, and external [local] advisors are held at periodic times and as needed.
 In addition, application of regulatory differences between the Financial and Taxation Regulators may need to be considered and accordingly business management appraised with input from Group [Regulatory] Compliance function.
 Further, the self-assessment nature of the UK Regulatory environment is noted and where specific requirements are identified, monitoring and controls are incorporated as approved by local Senior management with assistance from external advisors as well as input from Group Tax.

 Dealing with HMRC